humaila0/MLOPS-PROJECT/README.md

 ## Live Demo

-You can test the deployed API and view interactive Swagger docs at the following URL:
+You can **view the demo API's interactive Swagger documentation** at the following URL:
 [https://alaqswk3bilncbhkj63mtowwei0bovnm.lambda-url.ap-south-1.on.aws/docs](https://alaqswk3bilncbhkj63mtowwei0bovnm.lambda-url.ap-south-1.on.aws/docs)

+> ⚠️ *Note: This is a demo URL and is currently **non-functional**, as the associated AWS Lambda resources have been terminated.*

-This is powered by FastAPI’s automatic OpenAPI integration, running serverlessly on AWS Lambda.
+This was originally powered by **FastAPI’s automatic OpenAPI integration**, deployed serverlessly using **AWS Lambda**.

 ## Dataset